 Each year, Open Studio awards two yearlong residencies to artists of merit.
 The Nick Novak Fellowship is awarded to an artist currently involved with Open Studio as an artist member.

-Recipients are provided with rent-free access to Open Studio facilities for a period of one year, a materials allowance, professional development assistance, and tuition-free access to Open Studio’s education program.
+Recipients are provided with rent-free access to Open Studio facilities for a period of one year, a materials bursary, professional development assistance, and free access to Open Studio’s education program.
 This exhibition is a result of this intensive work period.

 In Afterdark, Agata Derda focuses on the exploration of interpersonal dynamics.
 As stand-ins for actual human images, she substitutes modified vegetation or man-made forms that are staged in ambiguous, foreboding landscapes.
 Human engagement with these fictional landscapes is suggested by carefully planned arrangement of objects within the ground (trees planted or cut down in rows, branches lashed tightly with ropes, automata designed for specific pointless purposes, etc).
 Through the anthropomorphism of trees or man-made structures, Derda examines issues of gender, toxic masculinity and the tendency for either self-annihilation or the desire for dominance through violence.
 She believes these issues to be a fundamental and lamentable aspect of human existence, underpinning all the suffering we as a species experience in day-to-day living.